✓ Certified QuickBooks Advisor since 1999 ✓ Desktop & Online Support

 This scenario requires some special setup of the payroll so that these benefits are properly reported on the Officer’s W-2 at the end of the year.

 QuickBooks Payroll can handle this automatically in the background if it is set up properly.
-What is unfortunate is that many CPAs and Accountants are not only able to set this up, but many are not even aware of this requirement.
+What is unfortunate is that many CPAs and Accountants are not only unable to set this up, but many are not even aware of this requirement.

 Setting Up QuickBooks Payroll

-If you use QuickBooks Enhanced Payroll setting this up properly is pretty straight forward once you are shown how.
+If you use QuickBooks Enhanced Payroll, setting this up properly is pretty straightforward once you are shown how.

 Step 1: Payroll Items Are Key to the Success

-• Setup Payroll Item - S-Corp 2% Medical Contribution
+• Setup Payroll Item: S-Corp 2% Medical Contribution

-- Add New > Company Contribution
+• Select Add New > Company Contribution

-- Do not use E-Z Method
+• Do not use the E-Z Method

 Step 2: Vendor and GL Account Setup

-• Enter the Vendor you pay the premium to as well as your account number for the vendor
+• Enter the Vendor you pay the premium to as well as your account number for the vendor.

-• Select the Current Liability Account and Expense Account from the Drop Down Menu
+• Select the Current Liability Account and Expense Account from the Drop Down Menu:

-- Expense Account would be Officers Benefits - Medical Insurance
+Expense Account: would be Officers Benefits – Medical Insurance.

 Step 3: Select the Proper Tax Tracking Type

-This is a critical step often not completed correctly...
+⚠️ This is a critical step often not completed correctly…

 Step 4: Taxes Affected